-In the past decade, Trades Union Congress (TUC) polls have shown that a rise in ‘stay at home workers’ is the highest in the UK and is continuing to dominate.
+Over the past decade, Trades Union Congress (TUC) polls have shown that a rise in ‘stay at home workers’ is the highest in the UK and is continuing to dominate.
 However, to become part of this niche group of workers, you need a space that will compliment your working lifestyle and you need an office that is kitted out to provide everything you need.
 Whether you have an entire room at your disposal to renovate into an office, or you designate space from an existing room, there are countless ways to assemble your own work zone.

 The number of people who have chosen to work from home has increased by more than 800,000 since 2005 and now sits at 4,218,699.
-Though employment has increased, homeworkers has increased from 12% of the workforce in 2005 to 13.7% in 2015.
-The TUC and the ONS Labour Force Survey estimate that 1.8million would love to join those who work from home.
-With numbers rising, London has seen the greatest growth in homeworkers and is disproportionately taken up by men, sitting at 62.8%.
+Though employment has increased, stay at home workers have increased from 12% of the workforce in 2005 to 13.7% in 2015.
+The TUC and the ONS Labour Force Survey estimate that 1.8 million would love to join those who work from home.
+London has seen the greatest growth in number of stay at home workers, and is disproportionately taken up by men, sitting at 62.8%.
 Men have always outnumbered women in self-employment as more than two-thirds of workers are men.

 Though the trend is rising, homeworkers in the public sector is less common, with only 8% in health and 7.1% in education working from home.
 Private sectors seem to have a greater majority of those who work from home and those who do are generally associated with occupational seniority as one in five managers work from home, a staggering 20% of homeworkers.

 A quote taken from the General Secretary, Frances O’Grady, of the TUC has said: